dprieler/moodle_question_filters/README.txt

 * question filter - History *

-First official publishing-date: January 2015 - from a project done at Donau Universität Krems, idea and concept by Gerhard Schwed
+First official publishing-date: January 2015 - from a project done at Donau Universitï¿½t Krems, idea and concept by Gerhard Schwed

 * question filter - Installation *